RooVetGit/Roo-Code-Docs/docs/advanced-usage/api-configuration-profiles.md

 ## Linking Profiles to Modes

-In the in the <Codicon name="notebook" /> Prompts tab, you can associate a Configuration Profile with each Mode.
+In the <Codicon name="notebook" /> Prompts tab, you can associate a Configuration Profile with each Mode.

 ## Benefits